almaops/ansible-collection-common/roles/pkg/README.md

 Description
 -----------

 It was created because of 2 reasons.
 First, although there's [package module](https://docs.ansible.com/ansible/latest/modules/package_module.html) in Ansible distribution, it does not provide you an ability to specify cache validity time, because some package managers (f.e. yum and dnf) perform repository metadata update automatically, even when it's not necessary.
-Second, when it's wrapped into role, you can use it as a dependency in other role's meta file.
+Second, when it's wrapped into role, you can use it as a dependency in other roles.

 Role Variables
 --------------